robenkleene/design-references/web/figma/figma.md

 - Frames are intended to represent the screen size of the device being designed for
 - `F`: Frame tool
-- To resize the Frame, without moving the contents, hold `⌘` while resizing
+- To resize the frame, without moving the contents, hold `⌘` while resizing

 ## Projects